mehmetka/notebook/docs/technical/security/securecoding.md

 - Security Misconfiguration: DO NOT USE ANY DEFAULT THINGS
 - Preventing LDAP Injection in PHP: Do not let users to use these characters in LDAP operations: \ # + < > , ; " =
 - Do not use credentials in source code (Password management: Password In Comment, Password Management: Empty Password In Configuration File)

-*>_ Unknown* (2022-08-13 21:06:21)
+> Unknown (2022-08-13 21:06:21)

-tags: security, technical
+> #security